ovlb/home-11ty/_src/pages/text/computer-says-no/en.md

   title: Computer says no
   date: '2021-12-26'
   contentIntro: Artificial Intelligence & Power
+  intro: 'Reflections on the connection between artificial intelligence and state and economic power.'
 ---

 This translation has been created by DeepL’s AI.
 How fitting.
 It might contain errors.
 The [original German text](/text/computer-says-no/) is the only proofread version.